Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Correlation functions and quantum criticality

 Note that for the Hermitian chains, $u_k$ and $v_k$ can in general be chosen to be real, thus $\langle \hat{A}_{m} \hat{A}_{n} \rangle$ and $\langle \hat{B}_{m} \hat{B}_{n} \rangle$ vanish for $m\neq n$, and the Pfaffian in Eq. (\ref{Cxx_Pf}) can be reduced to a determinant \cite{Barouch1971}.
 However, this is not the case for the non-Hermitian chain considered here since $u_k$ becomes complex in the PT-broken phase.

 The numerical results of the spin-$xx$ correlation function $C_{r}^{xx}$ are presented in Fig. \ref{fig_nematic_static}(a) for typical parameters of $(\mathit{\Gamma},\ h)$.
 It is shown that in both the PT-symmetric and broken phases, the chain supports long-range antiferromagnetic order when $h<1$, while the correlation $C_{r}^{xx}$ decays rapidly as $r$ increases when $h>1$.
 We also note that the long-range behaviour of $C_{r}^{xx}$ here is smaller than that of the transverse field Ising chain, which is $\lim_{r\rightarrow \infty} C_{r}^{xx}=(1-h^{2}/J^{2})^{1/4}$ \cite{Pfeuty1970, Sachdev1999}.
-The transition between ordered and disordered phases in the gapless PT-broken region suggests that there is a hidden QPT, which cannot be characterized by the energy gap.
+The transition between ordered and disordered phases in the gapless PT-broken region suggests that there are signatures of quantum criticality, which cannot be characterized by the energy gap.

 The second correlation function considered is the spin-nematic correlation $Q_{r}^{xy}$, which characterizes anisotropic correlations of spin fluctuations between neighboring sites.
 The spin-nematic correlation is defined as